pagkly/Zed/Investopedia3/Flexible Spending Account (FSA).md

 ## Special Considerations

 All the money set aside in an FSA generally must be used by the end of the plan
 year.
-However, [a plan can offer a grace period](https://www.investopedia.com/ask/answers/111314/how-does-grace-period-work-my-flexible-spending-account-fsa.asp) of up to two-and-a-half months to finish using that funding.
+However, [a plan can offer a [[A Closer Look at Grace Periods|grace period]]](https://www.investopedia.com/ask/answers/111314/how-does-grace-period-work-my-flexible-spending-account-fsa.asp) of up to two-and-a-half months to finish using that funding.

 If that option is not taken, [a plan may allow you to roll over](https://www.investopedia.com/ask/answers/111615/does-money-flexible-spending-account-fsa-roll-over.asp) up to $550 per year of unused funds from
 your account.
 Neither option is required, but only one may be offered by the plan.

-When the year ends or the grace period expires, any funds that remain in your FSA are lost.
+When the year ends or the [[A Closer Look at Grace Periods|grace period]] expires, any funds that remain in your FSA are lost.
 Thus, you should carefully calibrate the amount of money you plan to put into your account and how you intend to spend it over the course of the year.

 The Internal Revenue Service has announced that because of the impact of COVID-19, it will permit, but not require, employers to amend health plans so that employees can change elections that usually are allowed only once a year.
-Also, the IRS will allow employers discretion to amend FSA plans for 2020 and 2021 either to allow employees to carry over more than the current $550 maximum, or to extend the grace period for using unspent FSA funds through December 31 of each year .5
+Also, the IRS will allow employers discretion to amend FSA plans for 2020 and 2021 either to allow employees to carry over more than the current $550 maximum, or to extend the [[A Closer Look at Grace Periods|grace period]] for using unspent FSA funds through December 31 of each year .5